NeVeX/interview-playground/phone-number-to-word-converter/Readme.md

 (http://stackoverflow.com/questions/3350500/international-phone-number-max-and-min), hence the Long data type can hold such numbers.
 As such, very large numbers are not supported by this application, but can be supported in a later release.
 - The encoding of the file is not known ahead of time - the encoding use is the default of the JVM
+- Very large numbers (16 digits and more) may suffer performance and take a few moments to complete conversions

 ### Building the application